IBM/cloud-operators/README.md

 ## Features

-* **Service Provisioning**: Create any service with any plan that is available in the [IBM Cloud catalog](https://cloud.ibm.com/catalog#services).
+* **Service provisioning**: Create any service with any plan that is available in the [IBM Cloud catalog](https://cloud.ibm.com/catalog#services).

-* **Bindings Management**: Automatically creates Kubernetes secrets in your Kubernetes cluster with the credentials to bind to any provisioned service to the cluster.
+* **Bindings management**: Automatically create Kubernetes secrets in your Kubernetes cluster with the credentials to bind to any provisioned service to the cluster.

 [Back to top](#ibm-cloud-operator)